rishikesh

 • If you think of it as an opportunity to learn Yoga and get a degree to start your career in Yoga, please don’t enrol for the course.
 Because the aim of the course is rather instilling a divine and positive thought process in the lifestyle of the attendees.
 Enrol only if you are coming with a keen spiritual aspiration and a deep interest in the practice of Yoga-Vedanta.
 There are going to be daily lectures on Bhagwat Gita and philosophy and Upanishads for at least 5 hours every day and not everyone can handle it.

 • Smoking, use of intoxicants and drugs, and other dissipating habits are strictly forbidden.
 Students are expected to live an austere life in the Ashram and should be mentally prepared and physically sound to stand the rigour of the course.
-You will also be asked to do Karma Yoga which includes duties like weeding the gardens cleaning toilets to serving food in Dining Hall.
+You will also be asked to do Karma Yoga which includes duties like weeding the gardens cleaning toilets to serving food in the Dining Hall.

 • There are quite a few Sivananda Ashrams across India (with two of them in Rishikesh itself, I think) with names such as Sivananda Yogpeeth and Sivananda Dhanvantari Ashram.
 Please note that they all operate as independent identities and have no connection with the original Sivananda Ashram in Rishikesh.
 The Sivananda Ashram with Yoga Vedanta Forest Academy is the original Sivananda Ashram with Swami Sivanandaji’s Samadhi Shrine.
 So if you visit or have already visited any other Sivananda Ashram please make no connections!